JamieTaylor94/mentoring-dependencyinjection/README.md

 - What version of dotnet is being used?
 - Explain the order of events/walk me through it

-There is a class *VehicleSerivceTests.cs* that is incomplete that you need to get working.
+There is a class *VehicleServiceTests.cs* that is incomplete that you need to get working.

 Hints: